nurbujang/asappstatw24/README.md

     * 2.1 Download and save dataset

-    * 2.2 Describe the data set
+    * 2.2 Describe the dataset

     * 2.3 Describe what a t-test is, how it works, and what the assumptions are